learn-co-curriculum/dsc-recommender-section-intro/README.md

 ## Summary

-In this section, you'll learn the basics of recommendation systems and how to implement them in Spark!
+In this section, you'll learn the basics of recommendation systems and how to implement them in Surprise and Spark!